raspberrypilearning/lego-data-dash/en/step_1.md

 In this project, you are going to create a dashboard that will visualise data; you can choose what data it shows from a range of online sources.
 Your data dashboard will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">dashboard</span> is a user interface that gives a current summary of important information, usually in a graphical or easy-to-read form.
-The term originates from cars, where the driver is shown the current status of the vehicle using big, bright dials and scales.</p>
+The term originates from cars, where the driver is shown the current status of the vehicle by big, bright dials and scales.</p>

 You will:
 + Build automated indicators using LEGO® motors and elements